-The Best Home Security Systems for Every Budget
+The 5 Best DIY Home Security Systems for Every Budget

 The home security industry has come a long way from those ugly, clunky keypads of the late '80s, but one thing hasn't changed: It's expensive.
 An alternative is installing a home security system yourself with a digital kit.
 In the last couple of years, this market has exploded with digital doorbells that monitor porch pirates to camera feeds of your home accessible right from your phone or tablet, but there's a lot to consider when DIYing your own home security.
 We've rounded up the best kits and brands for every need, home size and budget.
 Take a look at our top picks below to see which system is right for your home.

 Professional home security systems, such as ADT, come with hidden fees.
 It's not just one upfront payment (which can be $500+) for the system.
-These systems require a professional installation (for a fee) and professional monitoring (for a fee).
+These systems require professional installation (for a fee) and professional monitoring (for a fee).
 Most professional systems require contracts for monthly monitoring similar to a cell phone bill.
 Starting from scratch to outfit a mid-sized home can easily exceed $1,000 in the first year.
 You can save a lot of money by going the DIY home security route because you install these kits yourself and most brands don't require a contract for yearly monitoring.
-Some offer flexible as-needed monthly monitoring.
-And others don't have professional monitoring at all; it's just on you.
+Some offer flexible as-needed monthly monitoring, and others don't have professional monitoring at all.
 These systems send alerts right to your phone and you can monitor cameras and settings yourself for free via an app.

 Best Budget System: Ring